Welcome to today's edition of the Rush 24-7 podcast.

 I can't believe you three in there who are constantly warning me not to do stuff.

-Oh no, don't say that.
+Oh, no, don't say that.

-Oh, gosh, no rush, don't they are egging me on to go do some of these Kennedy parodies.
+These three are egging me on to go do some of these Kennedy parodies.

 What do you think?